Latest Human Rights Wins

 Let’s have a look at the positive outcomes we have achieved together so far this year.
 Read about stories of hope, triumph over adversity, and lives transformed by our collective efforts.

 Justice pursued for world's ‘longest-serving’ death row prisoner

 In March this year, Tokyo's High Court ruled that 87-year-old Hakamada Iwao, whose 45 year-stretch on death row is believed to be the world’s longest, should be granted a retrial.

 Hakamada Iwao was sentenced to death in 1968.
 His conviction was based on a and there are serious doubts about the other evidence used against him.
-He was temporarily released from prison in March 2014, but he has remained under sentence of death.
-Executions in Japan are by hanging and are typically carried out in secret.
 Death row inmates are only notified on the morning of their execution, and their families are typically informed only after the execution has taken place.

 Amnesty International in all cases without exception.
 The decision to grant a retrial for Hakamada is a long-overdue chance to deliver justice and a win for everyone who has stood in solidarity with him around the world.